hantsy/jakartaee9-starter-boilerplate/docs/upgrade.md

 * The versions of all specs jump to the next main version, eg. CDI 2.0->3.0.
 * Some specs are marked as pruned in Jakarta EE 9, which means they are not available in Jakarta EE ecosystem since Jakarta EE 9, such as the old XML-RPC, etc.  For more details please read the [6.1.4.
 Removed Jakarta Technologies](https://jakarta.ee/specifications/platform/9/platform-spec-9-SNAPSHOT.html#a2333)  section of the official Jakarta EE specifications.
 You should avoid these specs and use the newest replacement in your new projects.
 * Some specs are marked as *Optional* in Jakarta EE 9,  such as the traditional SOAP based Web Services related specs, please check [6.1.3.
 Optional Jakarta Technologies](https://jakarta.ee/specifications/platform/9/platform-spec-9-SNAPSHOT.html#a2331)  section for more details.
 If your want to use these specs in your new projects, you have to consult the reference document of the Jakarta EE 9 provider you are using, and make sure they are supported in the new version.
-* The APIs of Jakarta EE 9 is still stick on Java 8, but all compatible products(implementers) should be compatible with Java 11 at runtime.
+* The APIs of Jakarta EE 9 is still stick on Java 8, ~but all compatible products(implementers) should be compatible with Java 11 at runtime~ Java 11 support is postponed to Jakarta EE 9.1.

 ## Upgrading to Jakarta EE 9